loopingz/webda.io/docs/pages/Concepts/Context.md

 # Context

-The Context is used to expose Session and globally all information aroudn the current operation.
+The Context is used to expose Session and globally all information around the current operation.
+It is the execution Context, it leverages NodeJS [Asynchronous context tracking](https://nodejs.org/api/async_context.html)

+You can access the context from anywhere using the hook `useContext` from `@webda/core`.

 As we have the ability to execute outside of `http` context the Context is not directly linked to the `http` request.